Johnabell/atom_box/README.md

 Many users of this crate will be able to make use of the `AtomBox` without a detailed understanding of the underlying mechanism.
 However, there are a few important factors that should be considered when choosing to use this particular implementation:

 - Every load requires the acquisition of a Hazard Pointer.
-An operation which is linear in the number of threads and number of active `Atom Box`es.
+An operation which is linear in the number of threads and number of active `AtomBox`es.
 - There is a memory overhead associated with both the hazard pointers themselves and items that have been retired but are yet to be reclaimed.
 - Hazard pointers will only be deallocated when a domain is dropped.
   In the case of the default shared domain, it is statically allocated and consequently never dropped.